Learner's permit: India

-The vehicle being driven by the learner must also be fitted with L-plates on both the back and front of the vehicle.
-This tells other road users that the vehicle is being operated by a driver without their full license and that they may make mistakes easily and that the driver may not be fully competent yet.
-The L-plate consists of a white square plate with a large red L in the middle.
+Vehicles driven by learners must display L-plates on both the front and rear.
+These plates alert other road users that the driver is still in training and may make mistakes.
+The L-plate consists of a white square with a large red "L" in the center.

 Ireland

-In Ireland, the learner may perform a theory test at the age of 16 which tests their knowledge of traffic situations and road signs.
-Upon passing this test the learner will receive a learner's permit which permits them to drive on the road accompanied by a full licensed driver who has had their license for more than two years.
-The only restrictions are that the learner driver cannot drive on motorways and must visibly display 'L' plates at all times.
-They must have held their learner's permit for 6 months before they can apply to perform road test to obtain their full license.
-This is known as the 'six-month rule'.
+In Ireland, a learner may take the theory test at the age of 16, which assesses their knowledge of traffic situations and road signs.
+Upon passing this test, the learner receives a learner's permit, which allows them to drive on public roads when accompanied by a fully licensed driver who has held their licence for more than two years.

+The main restrictions are that the learner cannot drive on motorways and must display 'L' plates clearly at all times.
+Additionally, they must hold the learner's permit for at least six months before they are eligible to take the practical driving test to obtain a full licence.
+This requirement is known as the "six-month rule."

 Italy

-In Italy, any person aged 14 or above can apply for a driving license (patente di guida).
-For B licences, obtainable from 18 years old, learner has to perform a theory test which tests their knowledge of traffic situations, road signs, insurance, sanctions, etc. Upon passing this test (the learner has two opportunities to pass it), the learner will receive a learner's permit (foglio rosa, literally pink sheet, given its color) which allows them to drive on the road, if accompanied by a driver which had their license for more than ten years.
-There are no restrictions on the horsepower of the car (there will be during the first year of full license).
-The learner can drive on motorways and must display 'P' (standing for Principiante, beginner) stickers, both in the front and in the back of the vehicle.
-After receiving the foglio rosa, they have 6 months to perform a road test to obtain the full license; should the learner be unable to pass the road test in 6 months (two opportunities to pass it, spaced one month apart), they have to pay for another foglio rosa.
+In Italy, anyone aged 14 or older can apply for a driving license (patente di guida).
+For a Category B license, which is available from age 18, the applicant must first pass a theory test covering topics such as traffic scenarios, road signs, insurance, and penalties.
+They have two attempts to pass this test.

+Upon passing, the applicant receives a learner's permit (foglio rosa, literally "pink sheet" due to its color), which allows them to drive on public roads if accompanied by a licensed driver who has held their license for at least ten years.
+There are no restrictions on the vehicle's horsepower at this stage, although limits apply during the first three years after obtaining a full license, unless the newly licensed driver obtains a Category BE license.

+Learners are allowed to drive on motorways and must display 'P' stickers (for Principiante, meaning beginner) on both the front and rear of the vehicle.
+They then have six months to take the practical driving test.
+If they fail to pass the road test within this period—also with two attempts spaced one month apart—they must obtain a new foglio rosa and pay the associated fees.